Harnessing Convergence, Promoting Discovery

 Chris Osburn turned his childhood interest in the great outdoors into research that is helping protect water quality in key ecosystems.
 He incorporates biology, geology and chemistry to study the flow of elements in ecosystems ranging from lakes and rivers to the oceans.Making Ecosystems Healthier

-The college is among the most research-intensive units at NC State, with more than 650 active research projects and nearly $50 million in annual research expenditures.
+The college is among the most research-intensive units at NC State, with hundreds of active research projects and more than $40 million in annual research expenditures.

 Discoveries That Change Everything